W0x3R/Plants/README.md

 ✅ **Prices accordion:**

-- Implementation of 3 drop-down lists about services and prices in the prices section.
+- Three dropdown lists implemented in the Prices section.

-- When you click on the dropdown button, a description of the price rates appears according to the layout.
-An order button is implemented inside, which leads to the contacts section, when you click on it Accordion still remains open.
+- Clicking on the dropdown button, a description of the price rates appears according to the layout.
+An order button is implemented inside, which leads to the contacts section, when you click on it accordion still remains open.

 - The user can independently close the content by clicking on the button, but cannot open all service tariffs at the same time, when opening a new tariff, the previous one is automatically closed.

 ✅ **Contacts select:**

-- In the contacts section select with selection of cities is implemented.
+- A dropdown menu allows users to select a city.

-- Depending on the user's choice, a block with the address and phone number of the office in a particular city appears.
+- The corresponding office address and phone number appear dynamically.

-- When you press the Call us button, a call is realized by the number that corresponds to the selected city.
+- Clicking the Call us button triggers a phone call to the number of the selected city.

 ✅ **Adaptive:**

-- The application elements optimally occupy the page space.
+- All UI components adapt seamlessly to various screen sizes.

-- The app displays correctly on both computer and mobile devices.
+- The layout is fully responsive and works correctly on both desktop and mobile devices.

 ## Run the project locally: